neo-project/docs/docs/en-us/node/gui/advanced.md

 3. In the Candidates field, enter the public key of the candidate to vote.
 4. Click `OK`.

-After voting you can use the API [getvalidators](../../reference/rpc/latest-version/api/getvalidators.html) to check the candidate votes, or you can check the votes in the candidates list after the block data has been updated.
+After voting you can check the votes in the candidates list after the block data has been updated.

 ## Signature